diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 Hadoop has an API for pluggable serialization frameworks.
 A serialization framework is represented by an implementation of Serialization (in the org.apache.hadoop.io.serializer package).
 WritableSerialization, for example, is the implementation of Serialization for Writable types.

 A Serialization defines a mapping from types to **Serializer** instances (for turning an object into a byte stream) and **Deserializer** instances (for turning a byte stream into an object).
 Set the `io.serializations` property to a comma-separated list of classnames in order to register Serialization implementations.
-Its default value includes org.apache.ha doop.io.serializer.WritableSerialization and the Avro Specific and Reflect serializations (see “Avro Data Types and Schemas” on page 346), which means that only Writable or Avro objects can be serialized or deserialized out of the box.
+Its default value includes org.apache.hadoop.io.serializer.WritableSerialization and the Avro Specific and Reflect serializations (see “Avro Data Types and Schemas” on page 346), which means that only Writable or Avro objects can be serialized or deserialized out of the box.

 Hadoop includes a class called **JavaSerialization** that uses Java Object Serialization.
 Although it makes it convenient to be able to use standard Java types such as Integer or String in MapReduce programs, Java Object Serialization is not as efficient as Writables, so it’s not worth making this trade-off.